ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Related Work

+Recent research prototypes like Wordcraft \cite{10.1145/3490099.3511105} and CoAuthor \cite{lee2022coauthor}, as well as commercial tools such as Grammarly\footnote{\href{www.grammarly.com}{grammarly.com}}, Notion AI, and Wordtune\footnote{\href{www.wordtune.com}{wordtune.com}}, offer in-place editing features for LLM writing assistance.
+Wordcraft \cite{10.1145/3490099.3511105} combines an editing interface with options for narrative continuation and AI-modified text replacement, while CoAuthor \cite{lee2022coauthor} leverages GPT-3 for deep interaction and multiple edit suggestions.
+However, these tools typically overwrite previous text with new edits, obscuring the original content.
+Saved versions are often linear, as seen in Google Docs, or limited to undo/redo histories, complicating the management of multiple text variations simultaneously.

 In our design, we adopt an in-place editing interface in a GPT-4 powered research prototype, offering a solution to overcome challenges surrounding the management of multiple text variations in human-AI co-writing tasks.
-We carefully construct a baseline interface that represents current workflows, providing fresh empirical insights based on our interviews with writers.
-These insights help us understand user perceptions of the revision process and explore how differences between in-place editing and chat-based AI writing companions impact their workflow.
+We provide fresh empirical insights from interviews with writers on how our in-place interface design compares with existing chat-based writing workflows, and their impact on user perceptions of the revision process and task workload.